jessepav/lacygoill-wiki-backup/bug/vim.md

 Update: Not sure it's a good idea that `!` is parsed as `:!`.
 I mean, `!` is now ambiguous.
 And ambiguity is bad.

+Here's what the help says about ambiguity:

+   > In the rare case there is ambiguity between a function name and an Ex command,
+   > prepend ":" to make clear you want to use the Ex command.
+For example, there
+   > is both the `:substitute` command and the `substitute()` function.
+When the
+   > line starts with `substitute(` this will use the function.
+Prepend a colon to
+   > use the command instead: >
+   >         :substitute(pattern (replacement (

+Maybe we should do the same for `!`.
+If you really want the Ex command, prepend a colon.

+Some data point: out of the 1473 `:def` functions in my config, only 8 contain a line starting with a bang.
+Out of those 8 lines, only 1 is the Ex command `:!`.

 ### 463

    > Vim9 functions are compiled as a whole: >